aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Side note: CloudTrail S3 data plane logs are enabled at the Organizational level, meaning all S3 bucket access is logged.
 As CloudTrail is writing to a bucket within the Organization, CloudTrail itself is accessing the bucket, seemingly creating a cyclical loop.
 As CloudTrail writes to S3 in 5-10min batches, CloudTrail will actually only cause one extra log 'entry' every 5-10minutes and not per s3 event, mitigating major concerns.
 Today, with an Organization trail logging data plane events for all buckets - there is no way to exclude any one bucket.
 But - having clear view of who accessed/changed logs, including AWS services, is important.

-??? faq "I need a Route53 Private Hosted Zone in my workload account.
+??? faq "1.6.13.
+I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?"

     #### I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?